mciocchi/atomic_d6/README.md

 A Contest is a roll that compares the skill of two or more characters that are trying to use their abilities to oppose one another.

 In such a case, the GM is expected to adjust the relative difficulty of the roll to account for the skill of the opponent.
-Only one party needs to roll.
+During two-sided contests, only one party needs to roll because the failure of one party causes the opposing party to succeed.

-The fact that only one party needs to roll gives the GM some flexibility because rolls can be resolved by either party.
+The fact that only one party needs to roll gives the GM some flexibility because rolls can be initiated and resolved by either party.

 The winner of a contest is usually able to do what they attempted, but there may be additional consequences for both the loser and the winner, especially if they rolled a Boon or a Bane.

+### **Contest Example: Grappling**
+- A **warrior** attempts to grapple an opponent.
+  - The GM assigns the **warrior 3D6 (keeping the highest)** based on their comparative skill.
+- The **warrior rolls:** **2, 4, 5** → **Best Roll: 5 (Success!)**
+- **The opponent fails to resist and is grappled.**
+- The Atomic D6 roll is **1 (Bane effect triggered!).**
+- **Outcome:** The warrior successfully grapples the opponent but **overextends and falls prone.**

 ## Group Rolls